Weightlifting

 5/5 Average rating

-Please sign in in order to rate the blog.
+Please sign in to rate this blog.

-Pyrros Dimas is one of the all-time best weightlifters ever.
+Pyrros Dimas is one of the best weightlifters of all time.
 Everybody knows that, right?
 Well, if you didn’t know the name before (which is really hard to believe), you certainly will now!
 Over his career, he has set numerous World Records and, the most impressive of all, won THREE Gold Medals at the Olympics as well as the Bronze on his valiant attempt at Olympic Gold #4.
 Not too many lifters can stake claim to 4 Olympic medals.
 Needless to say, Dimas has been one of my favorite lifters for many years!

 Success in weightlifting has to do with three basic components – technique, strength, and flexibility.
 The proper technique so as to best utilize the rules of physics and efficient biomechanics, the strength to maintain the correct positions that the proper weightlifting technique dictates and the flexibility to get into those correct positions comfortably and consistently.